willplatt/refraction-simulator/README.md

 # Refraction Simulator

 This application provides a real-time 3-D environment for demonstrating refraction and total internal reflection.
-It can be used in classroom demonstrations and potentially for setting Physics questions involving Snell&rsquo;s law.
+It can be used in classroom demonstrations and potentially for setting Physics questions involving Snell’s law.
-It&rsquo;s also just fun to play with.
+It’s also just fun to play with.

 ## How it works